hashcloak/Meson/docs/docs/docs.md

 ## Running Meson

 Requirements:

 - `go` version 1.13
 - `docker swarm`

 You will need to have initialized your docker swarm.

+###### __⚠️ WARNING ⚠️__ These instructions for joining or running a mixnet are only for the current alpha version of a Meson mixnet.
+The alpha version is not ready for production usage.

 ### How to Run a Provider Node